 The Brockport Global Citizenship Virtual Exchange Programs were modeled after the SUNY Coil Global Commons program.
 In these Global Citizenship Virtual Exchange Programs, students will contribute to global sustainability by completing a project in small groups, in partnership with community based and nonprofit organizations around the world.
 Students will gain skills in intercultural communications and collaboration by completing a project for one of these partner organizations through the framework of the United Nations Sustainability Goals.
 Partner organizations around the world will work with groups of students to develop these stories and receive use of the final products.

 SUNY Contact: Lindsay Lau (Llau@brockport.edu)

-The Brockport Remote International Internships provides students opportunity to experience work life in Dublin, Ireland or Prague, Czech Republic in partnership with EUSA Internships, Brockport's program partner for over 15 years.
+The Brockport Remote International Internships provides students opportunity to experience work life in Dublin, Ireland in partnership with EUSA Internships, Brockport's program partner for over 15 years.
 Each customized internship placement has its own opportunity to try new things and create a network of international contacts.
 Students will gain experience for credit while strengthening their professional resume and cultural competency.
 In addition to their placement, students will attend a weekly seminar in conjunction with the Washington D.C. program.
 These seminars are led by experts on selected aspects of international studies.
 Students will also complete a research project led by a faculty in the Department of Political Science and International Studies.
 Students earn 16 credits during this semester length program.
 Visit the online program brochure to learn more!